ncihtan/nf-cdstransfer/README.md

 nextflow run ncihtan/nf-cdstransfer --input path/to/samplesheet.csv
 ```

-Using the test profile will use a built in samplesheet.
-Note that this requires your provided AWS credentials have acccess to the Sage test bucket `s3://htan-cds-transfer-test-bucket`
+Using the test profile will use `samplesheet.csv` when stored in your projectDir.
+Please generate your own samplesheet and use aws_secret_prefix `TEST` when setting your relevent AWS Nextflow secrets

 ```bash
 nextflow run ncihtan/nf-cdstransfer -profile test